textileio/community/docs/a-tour-of-textile.md

 #### "Read" notifications

 Notifications have a `read` boolean status that is useful for some applications.
-Here, we can mark the above notification as read.
+We can mark the above notification as read via its `id`.

 ```tab="cmd"
 textile notifications read "1KKP01K9SpRASYKkyxSK4EiSYEz"